Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Weak existence

-The key step is to find a fixed point of $\psi$ in $S_\phi$ by means of Lemma \ref{Le-ST}, so we need to verify that the triple $(V_\phi, S_\phi, \psi)$ satisfies all the conditions in that lemma.
-To achieve our purpose, we need \bp Under the same conditions of Theorem \ref{Th-Main1}.
-Assume that $\psi$ is the map defined above and $K:=\psi(S_\phi)$, then \begin{enumerate} \item $K\subseteq S_\phi\subseteq V_\phi$; \item $K$ is relatively compact in $S_\phi$; \item the map $\psi: S_{\phi}\to K$ is continuous. \end{enumerate} \ep Now can can give \bpf[Proof of Theorem \ref{Th-Main1}] By \cite[Theorem 1.37 and Remark 1.38]{rudin1973functional}, $(V_\phi,d_\phi )$ is a locally convex topological vector space, and obviously, $S_\phi$ is a closed convex subset of $V_\phi$.
+Utilizing Propostion \ref{Prop-Key}, it is easy to show \bpf[Proof of Lemma \ref{Le:Ex}] By \cite[Theorem 1.37 and Remark 1.38]{rudin1973functional}, $(V_\phi,d_\phi )$ is a locally convex topological vector space, and obviously, $S_\phi$ is a closed convex subset of $V_\phi$.
 Thanks to Schauder-Tychonoff fixed point theorem and Proposition \ref{Prop-Key}, $\psi$ has a fixed point $ \mu=\psi( \mu)\in K$.
-By our assumptions and Lemma \ref{Le-LSDE}, we deduce the desired result. \epf
+By our assumptions and Lemma \ref{Le:LSDE}, we deduce the desired result. \epf

-To prove our Proposition \ref{Prop-Key}, we need some auxiliary lemmas.
-The following lemma is an elementary estimate about the difference of determinants of two positive-definite matrices. \bl Given $\Lambda \geq 1$, for any $a\geq b>0$ and $d\times d$ symmetric positive-definite matrices $A_a, \widetilde A_a, B_b$ satisfying
+In order to establish our Proposition \ref{Prop-Key}, we require some auxiliary lemmas.
+The following lemma offers a basic estimation of the difference between the determinants of two positive-definite matrices. \bl Given $\Lambda \geq 1$, $a\geq b>0$.
+For any $d\times d$ symmetric positive-definite matrices $A_a, \widetilde A_a, B_b$ satisfying